opensearch-project/documentation-website/_opensearch/rest-api/document-apis/update-by-query.md

 Introduced 1.0
 {: .label .label-purple}

-You can include a query as part of your update request so OpenSearch updates all documents that match that query.
+You can include a query and a script as part of your update request so OpenSearch can run the script to update all of the documents that match the query.

 ## Example